|Home › Destinations › Andhra Pradesh › Hyderabad|

 With various software firms, call centers, and business process outsourcing (BPO) companies being set up during the early 1990s, Hyderabad has become one of the key areas for such information technology (IT) and IT-enabled service set-ups.
 Many pharmaceutical companies like Aurobindo Pharma Limited, Divis Labs, Dr Reddy's Laboratories, Hetero Drugs Limited, Matrix Laboratories, and Vimta Labs are located in the city.
 Hyderabad is an extremely popular city and is well connected to most parts of the country.
 You can conveniently book packages for Goa from Hyderabad.

-To visit and experience Andhra Pradesh hassle-free, view Andhra Pradesh Tour Packages.
+To visit and experience Hyderabad hassle-free, view Hyderabad tour packages.

 A good way to cover the major tourist spots in the city is by taking one of the day trips conducted by the A.P Tourism.